In This Article

 Key Takeaways

-- Only 57% of young adults aged 18-24 are considered financially literate, according to a Global Financial Literacy Excellence Center survey.
+- Prevalence of Financial Illiteracy: Only 50% or less of young adults aged 18-27 are considered financially literate, as revealed by a survey from the Global Financial Literacy Excellence Center.

-- According to a Financial Industry Regulatory Authority (FINRA) survey, only 24% of Gen Z respondents could correctly answer four out of five basic financial literacy questions.
+- Lack of Basic Financial Knowledge: A survey conducted by the Financial Industry Regulatory Authority (FINRA) found that merely 24% of Gen Z respondents could correctly answer four out of five basic financial literacy questions.

-Financial literacy is the ability to understand and use financial concepts.
-This includes topics like budgeting, saving, investing, and credit.
+Financial literacy is the ability to understand and use financial concepts, including topics like budgeting, saving, investing, and credit.
 According to a Financial Industry Regulatory Authority (FINRA) survey, only 24% of Gen Z respondents could correctly answer four out of five financial literacy questions.
-This lack of financial knowledge can have severe consequences down the road, which is why it’s so essential for young people to learn about personal finance as early as possible.
+This lack of financial knowledge can have severe consequences down the road, which is why it's so essential for young people to learn about personal finance as early as possible.

 Who is Gen Z?

 Gen Z is the demographic cohort after the Millennial generation.
-There are no precise dates when Gen Z starts or ends; demographers and researchers typically use the mid-1990s to mid-2000s as starting birth years.
+There are no precise dates when Gen Z starts or ends; demographers and researchers typically use the mid-1990s, preferably 1997, to mid-2000s as starting birth years.
 This puts the age range for Gen Zers at about 18-24 years old in 2020.

 What sets Gen Z apart from other generations is that they are the first true digital natives.
 They grew up with technology and the internet, which has shaped their behaviors and views in several ways.
 For example, Gen Zers are more likely to be independent, entrepreneurial, and open-minded than older generations.